AleixoLucas42/homelab/proxmox-vms/zentyal-server/readme.md

 ## Virtual Machine Backup
 - VM Backup is beeing done with proxmox backup.
-  - There's a duplicati on proxmox to backup vms to Google Drive
+  - There's a Duplicati on proxmox to backup vms to Google Drive
+## Zentyal Backup
+- Configured a Duplicat backup with run-script-before-required (`/usr/share/zentyal/make-backup`) and run-script-after
+  - So it generate a backup from internal zentyal script, Duplicati send to Google Drive and finally remove the backup file from filesystem.
+  - the backup was configured with 15 days retention.